Healthy building: Site selection

 Creating a walkable environment that connects people to workplaces, green spaces, public transportation, fitness centers, and other basic needs and services can influence daily physical activity as well as diet and type of commute.
 In particular, proximity to green spaces (e.g., parks, walking trails, gardens) or therapeutic landscapes can reduce absenteeism and improve well-being.

+Foundations

+Problems in foundations and underground conditions can have drastic impacts on the health of the building including structural issues such as cracking, humidity issues and indoor air quality and mould problems.
+These can arise from various factors.
+Different types of soil possess varying properties, and some can challenge foundation stability.
+Expansive soils like clay expand and shrink with moisture changes, causing foundation movement and settlement.
+Loose or poorly compacted soil can lead to uneven settling.
+Inadequate drainage around a building can lead to excessive soil moisture, exerting pressure on the foundation.
+This can result in movement, heaving, or settling.
+Large trees near a building can have extensive root systems that extract moisture from the soil, causing it to shrink and destabilize the foundation.
+Root growth can also apply pressure, leading to cracks or movement.
+Poor construction practices, including low-quality materials, inadequate reinforcement, or improper design, can compromise the foundation's structural integrity.
+Leaking or burst water pipes beneath the foundation can saturate the soil, destabilizing it and causing foundation movement or settlement.
+Earthquakes, floods, or storms can subject the foundation to extreme forces and vibrations, resulting in damage or shifting.
+Soil erosion due to heavy rainfall, landscaping issues, or improper grading can wash away supporting soil around the foundation, causing settlement or shifting.
+Extreme temperature fluctuations and freeze-thaw cycles can cause soil expansion and contraction, exerting pressure on the foundation and potentially leading to cracks or movement.

+Especially the climatic effects are expected to worsen as climate change progresses.
+Addressing foundation issues promptly is crucial to mitigate these consequences and maintain the safety, value, and integrity of the building.
+Monitoring solutions include ground penetrating radar and electrical resistivity tomography.
+Protective measures include regular inspections and maintenance, good drainage and moisture control, appropriate ventilation and tending to trees and plants at the site.

 Building design

 There are many aspects of a building that can be designed to support positive health and well-being.
 For example, creating well-placed collaboration and social areas (e.g., break rooms, open collaboration areas, cafe spaces, courtyard gardens) can encourage social interaction and well-being.
 Quiet and wellness rooms can provide quiet zones or rooms that help improve well-being and mindfulness.
 Specifically, a designated lactation room can support nursing mothers by providing privacy and helping them return to work more easily.

 Biophilic design has been linked to health outcomes such as stress reduction, improved mood, cognitive performance, social engagement, and sleep.
 Ergonomics can also minimize stress and strain on the body by providing ergonomically designed workstations.